Mental Health and Psychology Dictionary

 Defense mechanism.
 Ignoring unpleasant facts, filtering out data and content that contravene one's self-image, prejudices, and preconceived notions of others and of the world.

-taken care of that leads to clinging, stifling, and humiliating or submissive
+to and taken care of that leads to clinging, stifling, and humiliating or

-behaviors.
-Codependents are paralyzed by their anxiety of being abandoned.
+submissive behaviors.
+Codependents are paralyzed by their anxiety of being

 They are indecisive and demand constant and repeated reassurances and advice from a myriad sources, thereby "transferring" responsibility for their decisions to others.
 Codependents rarely initiate, though they often harbor repressed ambition, energy, and imagination.
 They lack self-confidence and distrust their own abilities and judgment.